 • Are you experiencing any of the following symptoms: Temperature, Active Cough or Trouble Breathing

 If you answer yes, our doctor will be informed and will take appropriate action to protect patients and staff.

 The Doctors and Staff at SVII

 Patients suffer anxiety at the mere thought of sitting in the dentist’s chair can rest comfortably during an appointment at Shenandoah Valley Implant Institute.
-Our team offers relaxation dentistry in Harrisonburg and Winchester, VA including:
+Our team offers relaxation dentistry in Harrisonburg, VA including:

 Sedation dentistry is used by many dentists to provide a relaxing, calming experience for patients who are afraid of going to the dentist and/or having dental procedures performed.
 There are many forms of sedation that can be administered in a variety of ways offering us the flexibility of three levels of sedation – minimal, moderate, and deep – depending on the level of anxiety the patient experiences.